top of page

 MS, RN, CAE, PRP, FAAN

 Lola Fehr is a registered nurse who has worked in health care settings for more than fifty years.
 She is a Gallup-Certified Strengths Coach who is experienced in non-profit management.
 She has been responsible for financial and program outcomes, including leadership development for board members and executive staff.
 She currently serves as an organizational consultant and professional parliamentarian for several organizations.
-She also has years of experience in planning continuing education events for nurses.
+She also has years of experience in planning continuing education

 Darcy Copeland